• Skip to primary navigation

 It makes a nice gift too.
 I used to bake it for my clients as a seasonal treat.
 Using a serrated knife for slicing makes it easier.

-Irish soda bread will keep for about 5 days on the counter, well wrapped in a zip bag or other airtight container.
+Irish soda bread keeps for about 5 days on the counter, well wrapped in a zip bag or other airtight container.

 It's called a soda bread because baking soda is used as the leavening agent instead of yeast and kneading.
 It's called bread soda in Ireland.
 Irish soda bread is generally a lightly sweet bread made with butter, egg, and currants or caraway seeds.